Fair Weather

 Diamonds (Wind)

-- All players pass one card to the left (two players: swap one card).
+- All players choose one card to pass to the player on the left (two players: swap one card).

 Hearts (Sun)